dianedouglas/cameron_bakery/sites/all/themes/zen/STARTERKIT/README.txt

  1. Setup the location for your new sub-theme.

-    Copy the STARTERKIT folder out of the zen/ folder and rename it to be your new sub-theme.
+    Copy the zenmod folder out of the zen/ folder and rename it to be your new sub-theme.
 IMPORTANT: The name of your sub-theme must start with an alphabetic character and can only contain lowercase letters, numbers and underscores.

-    For example, copy the sites/all/themes/zen/STARTERKIT folder and rename it as sites/all/themes/foo.
+    For example, copy the sites/all/themes/zen/zenmod folder and rename it as sites/all/themes/foo.

       Why?
 Each theme should reside in its own folder.
 To make it easier to